17 Alarming Corruption in Sports Statistics in 2025

 (BBC)

-In October 2022, the World Professional Billiards and Snooker Association accused 10 Chinese snooker players of manipulating the game’s outcome for betting purposes.
+In June of 2023, the World Professional Billiards and Snooker Association (WPBSA) announced its decision regarding the 10 Chinese snooker players who were accused of manipulating the game’s outcome for betting purposes.

 (Transparency International UK)